Give Like Someone Set Free

 Series Path:

-SummaryPart 1Part 2Part 3Part 4Part 5Part 6 (you are here)
+SummaryPart 1Part 2Part 3Part 4Part 5Part 6 (here)

 This essay rebuilds after the critique.
 If the church is not commanded to tithe, that does not mean giving becomes casual, selfish, or optional.
-It becomes very personal.

 The first question most people ask when they hear that mandatory tithing is not apostolic doctrine is a practical one: Won't people just give less?